-Te Kāhui Ako o Whanganui a Tara consists of eight schools, six full primary schools (Karori Normal School, Karori West Normal School, Kelburn Normal School, Northland School, Brooklyn School and Wadestown School), for students in Years 1 to 8, and two secondary schools (Wellington College and Wellington Girls’ College) for Years 9 to 13.
+Te Kāhui Ako o Whanganui a Tara consists of nine schools, seven full primary schools (Karori Normal School, Karori West Normal School, Kelburn Normal School, Northland School, Brooklyn School, Wadestown School and Makara Model School), for students in Years 1 to 8, and two secondary schools (Wellington College and Wellington Girls’ College) for Years 9 to 13.
 Both secondary schools are single sex.
 All schools are located in Wellington city.
-All five schools surround the harbour, hence the name Te Whanganui-a-Tara.
+All nine schools surround the harbour, hence the name Te Whanganui-a-Tara.

 “Promoting collaboration across our community to support the wellbeing and optimise the achievement outcomes at all stages of education.”